alxferraz/story_creator_illustrated/README.md

 # story_creator_illustrated
 A Python app for creating small, illustrated, child book like stories.

-##How to run
+## How to run

-set your Claude API key using
+Set your Claude API key using

 `export ANTHROPIC_API_KEY='<API_KEY>'`